apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsDesign.md

 ### BlockPlacementPolicyWithNodeGroup

-With new 3 layer hierarchical topology, a node group level got introduced, which maps well onto a infrastructure that is based on a virtulized environment.
+With new 3 layer hierarchical topology, a node group level got introduced, which maps well onto a infrastructure that is based on a virtualized environment.
 In Virtualized environment multiple vm's will be hosted on same physical machine.
 Vm's on the same physical host are affected by the same hardware failure.
-So mapping the physical host a node groups this block placement gurantees that it will never place more than one replica on the same node group (physical host), in case of node group failure, only one replica will be lost at the maximum. https://issues.apache.org/jira/browse/HADOOP-8468
+So mapping the physical host a node groups this block placement guarantees that it will never place more than one replica on the same node group (physical host), in case of node group failure, only one replica will be lost at the maximum. https://issues.apache.org/jira/browse/HADOOP-8468
+For more information check [HADOOP-8468]( https://issues.apache.org/jira/browse/HADOOP-8468)

 - core-site.xml